Boac, Marinduque: Economy

-In the centre of town, the Boac Public Market is one of the town's landmarks.
-Vendors sell dry and wet products in four air-conditioned buildings.
-Transport terminals near the market carry goods to other barangays.
-It is considered to be the mini-supermarket of the province.
+Located in the town center, the Boac Public Market is one of the municipality’s key landmarks.
+Vendors offer both dry and wet goods within four air-conditioned buildings, while nearby transport terminals facilitate the distribution of products to other barangays.
+It is often regarded as the province’s “mini-supermarket.”

-The poblacion area is called as Boac Central Business District (BCBD).
-The newly constructed two-floor Town Market with about 100 stores is in the heart of the poblacion.
+The poblacion area is referred to as the Boac Central Business District (BCBD).
+At its core is a newly constructed two-storey town market housing approximately 100 stalls.